jvmastro/Election_Analysis/README.md

 <h1 align="center"> Colorado Congressional Election Audit</h1>

 ## Overview of Assignment
-A Colorado Board of Elections employee needs the results of a local congressional election to be audited.The following need to be calculated:
+A Colorado Board of Elections employee needs the results of a local congressional election to be audited.
+The following are to be calculated:

 1. List of candiates
 2. Total votes cast